Durga Aur Charu: 12 years later

 Durga and Charu, now grown up, have both become barristers, despite Charu still being in prison.
 Charu blames Durga for her imprisonment and thinks of her as an enemy, but Durga has secretly been sending all of her pocket money for Charu's education.

 Anirban Banerjee, the son of a wealthy family yearns for his mother's love who was manipulated by his step-mother meets Charu, and Durga and helps them clearing their misunderstanding, and uniting Durga and Charu.
-Bholi is arrested and ask Chumki to never let Roychowdhury family learn that Charu is actually Devi not Chumki herself.
+Bholi is arrested and ask Chumki to never let Roy Chowdhury family learn that Charu is actually Devi not Chumki herself.